freenas/freenas-docs/userguide/storage.rst

    encryption when it becomes available.

-In the :guilabel:`Available Disks` section, check the boxes for the disks to add to the pool.
+In the :guilabel:`Available Disks` section, select the disks that will be added to the pool.
 Click :guilabel:`Filter disks by name` or :guilabel:`Filter disks by capacity` to change the order of displayed disks.